12 Top Podcasting Industry Trends In 2024

 You may also like:

-According to the latest count, there are now 70 million podcast episodes.
-And over 5 million active shows.
+According to the latest count, there are now over 200 million podcast episodes.
+And at least 3.2 million active shows by the most conservative estimate.

 But the podcast industry is still growing...and changing.